-For now, groups should remain small and slowly expand.
-AMC’s volunteer-led trips are currently capped at four participants, including the group leader, but should increase to as many as 10 people in due time.
+AMC is currently in its second phase of reopening and volunteer-led trips are currently capped at a group size of 10, which includes leaders and participants.
 There isn’t an exact date on when groups will be able to expand, and for good reason.
 AMC operates across a large region and will be looking at how different states respond to reopening.
 “We’re all about data-driven decision-making in the risk management department,” Meehan says.
 “We’re relying on state guidance and guidance from the [Centers for Disease Control]” to make such decisions, she adds.

 Throughout the reopening process, hikers should try to keep trips to people inside their contact group—those they’ve been isolated with for 14 days or more.

 If interacting with people outside of your contact group, observe the recommended 6 to 10 feet of separation and wear masks when distancing is not possible, according to the ATC.
 For volunteer-led hikes, AMC’s Meehan notes that food should be prepared individually, participants should sanitize before using group equipment, and no one should sleep in close quarters to those outside of their contact group.